h2non/filetype.py/README.rst

 -  Supports a `wide range`_ of file types
 -  Provides file extension and MIME type inference
 -  File discovery by extension or MIME type
--  File discovery by kind (image, video, audio…)
+-  File discovery by kind (image, video, audioâ€¦)
 -  `Pluggable`_: add new custom type matchers
 -  `Fast`_, even processing large files
 -  Only first 261 bytes representing the max file header is required, so